Letter From The President, January 2019

 • Only 4% of global mammalian terrestrial biomass today belongs to wild mammals.
 The rest consists of humans (31%) and domestic animals, mainly livestock (65%).
 Is it any surprise that populations of charismatic megafauna like tigers, lions, elephants, rhinos and giraffes are declining rapidly?

 We are excited by the opportunities provided by developing partnerships with other organizations across the world.
 The number of local civil society organizations is exploding globally, and they bring tremendous resources (especially local knowledge and energy) to their work.
-But there is often a lack of collaboration and communication that hampers the delivery of greater ‘impact for investment.’
+But there is often a lack of collaboration and communication that hampers the delivery of greater ‘impact on investment.’
 For instance, our colleague, Dr. Gary Tabor of the Center for Large Landscape Conservation notes in his 2018 President’s Report that, “in general, landscape conservation efforts have one thing in common – they do not talk to each other.”
 Even when organizations in the same NGO sector talk to each other, they mostly do not integrate their programs and projects to maximize efficiency and impact.

 WBI plans to launch its own hands-on projects but also will emphasize communication and partnership development to address the challenge of effective partnering.
 WBI also plans to emphasize the need for data collection and analysis to demonstrate the impact of its own and its partners’ projects.
 We invite you to join us on what should prove to be an exciting and rewarding journey!
 Please sign up for this newsletter on our website.